ubern-mia/pyradise/docs/pyradise.data.rst

 --------------------
 Module: :mod:`pyradise.data.modality`

-The :mod:`modality` module provides the functionality to manage information about the :class:`Modality` of a certain :class:`IntensityImage`.
-In PyRaDiSe the taxonomy for identifying the imaging modality or the MR sequence is identical.
+The :mod:`modality` module provides the functionality to manage the :class:`Modality` information of a certain :class:`IntensityImage`.
-The name :class:`Modality` was a design choice for which we believe that it is easily understandable and is taxonomically sufficient precise.

 .. image:: _static/data_image_2.png
     :width: 800